Skip to content

 • Technical change from the recent forecasting process utilizing several individual components for data storage, data validation and modeling to a well-integrated modeling system.
 The new system includes a centralized hydro-meteorological database and direct interfaces to the hydrological and marine modelling systems as well as data interfaces to the meteorological forecasting system SmartMet from the Finish Meteorological Institute.

 Operational readiness, robustness and project duration required proven off-the-shelf components with highly configurable components.
-This was assured by using:
+This was achieved by using:

 • KISTERS data management solution for hydro-meteorological data (WISKI system architecture with manual data entry interface FieldVisits) integrating data from the automatic and manual stations of the meteorological and hydrological networks